What Drives Us

 We are a small busines with a BIG idea and for us small business owners we try our best to test everything we do before we go big.
 This means we searched around for over a year to find the right suppliers, the right fabrics, the factory that could be part of the manufacturing of our unique swimwear.

-The swimwear is designed in Bristol, by our very own Natasha, patterns created in Hertfordshire, fabric is Italian (our one vice to ensure a quality material is used) printed in Manchester, and all pieced together at our factory in Wales.
+The swimwear is designed in Bristol, patterns created in Hertfordshire, fabric is Italian (our one vice to ensure a quality material is used) printed in Manchester, and all pieced together at our factory in Wales.

 One thing for now for us is that manufacturing overseas doesn't add up.